COVID-19 SBA & Government Info & Resources for Small Business:

 If you have received a PPP loan for your business, it’s important that you clearly understand the potential forgiveness rules for your loan.
 Not having to pay back this loan may be critical to the financial health of your small business.
-The SBA has not yet provided complete guidelines on PPP loan forgiveness, so you currently have to carefully read and understand your lender’s current interpretation.
+The SBA continues to provided additional guidelines on PPP loan forgiveness, and the new Paycheck Protection Plan Flexibility Act provides for specific additional and improved rules for forgiveness.
 Here are some of the primary terms for PPP loan forgiveness we are aware of:

 - If you receive any EIDL Grant money (up to $10,000) through the SBA EIDL Advance program, then that amount may be deducted from the amount that can be forgiven.
 (As of 5/15/20, not completely clear on this rule.)

-- After the six-month deferment period, any balance (including any accrued interest) that is not forgiven will become an 18-month term loan with an interest rate of 1%, and you’ll need to start making monthly payments.
+- After the six-month deferment period, any balance (including any accrued interest) that is not forgiven will become 5-year term loan with an interest rate of 1%, and you’ll need to start making monthly payments.

 - We recommend consulting with a CPA, tax advisor, financial advisor or attorney with any specific questions and to help you determine your specific situation and requirement for these assistance programs.

 - To qualify you must have started your small business before February 15th, 2020.

 - Self-employed, sole proprietors, freelance and gig economy workers are also eligible to apply.

 - Small businesses in the hospitality and food industry with more than one location could also be eligible at the store and location level if the store employs less than 500 workers.
 This means each store location could be eligible.

 - Eligible recipients may qualify for a loan up to $10 million determined by 8 weeks of prior average payroll plus an additional 25% of that amount.